Yahweasel/transavormer/docs/API.md

 See `demo/player.html` for a complete playback example.

+All input forms are valid for play normalizers, but the obvious input form is a frame stream.
+Play normalizers have the component `"play-normalizer"`.

 ## Frame stream selector

 To avoid extra processing steps, it is far wiser to select *packets* than